cakephp/docs/en/appendices/2-0-migration-guide.rst

 ~~~~~~~~~~~~~~~~~~~~

 Hidden fields no longer remove the class attribute.
 This means that if there are
-validation errors on hidden fields, the ``error-field`` classname will be
+validation errors on hidden fields, the ``error-field`` class name will be
 applied.

 CacheHelper